 Did you know that 87% of students have experienced stress during their college years?
 Another startling statistics is that 45% of college students feel like they experience “more than average” stress.

 My academic journey started in 2010 when I began earning my associate's degree.
-Flash forward to 2020 and I now have my masters.
+Flash forward to 2020 and I now have my master's degree.

 Right after high school I was accepted into several universities and I remember being SO excited when I got the acceptance letters – I couldn’t stop imagining what it would be like when I moved away from home and could experience total freedom!!!